-A bladder neck incision (BNI) is a surgical procedure performed on a male to widen the upper part of the bladder located next to the prostrate.
-The bladder neck may become narrow as the prostrate enlarges or if scar tissue has formed after prostrate surgery.
+A bladder neck incision (BNI) is a surgical procedure performed on a male to widen the upper part of the bladder located next to the prostate.
+The bladder neck may become narrow as the prostate enlarges or if scar tissue has formed after prostate surgery.
 A condition called primary bladder neck obstruction (PBNO) may cause an inability to urinate properly, necessitating a bladder neck incision operation.
 Some sexual side effects are commonly reported after this minimally invasive bladder surgery.

 The procedure for the bladder neck incision is done under general anesthesia or a regional spinal block.
 If the patient prefers to be unconscious during the surgery, the anesthesiologist will administer a series of medications through an intravenous (IV) line that will cause the patient to fall asleep and not feel any pain.
 The regional spinal block is given through a small catheter inserted into the space between the vertebrae in the spine; although the patient will remain awake during the procedure, he will be unable to feel any painful sensations.